hannguyen18/The-Discovery-of-Handwashing/README.md

 # Purpose
-In this notebook, we're going to reanalyze the data that made Semmelweis discover the importance of handwashing.
 Let's start by looking at the data that made Semmelweis realize that something was wrong with the procedures at Vienna General Hospital.

 # Source credit